stallman-j/LaTekonomer/README.md

 ## Getting Started

-This repository is linked with an Overleaf Project, so there are many ways you might want to use it on your own machine.
-I'll go over the steps for each of the below, each of which comes its pros and cons.
-There are a bunch of ways to go about this.
-This is what has worked well for me.
+This repository is also linked with an Overleaf Project, so there are many ways you might want to use it on your own machine.
+I'll go over the steps for a couple options you might pursue, each of which comes with its pros and cons.
+There are many, many tutorials out there for different workflows.
+This is just what has worked well for me.

-Please note that while I've linked to Mac-specific procedures where I know it's different, my workflow's mostly in Windows so you might have to make platform-specific adjustments.
+While I've linked to Mac-specific procedures where I know it's different, my workflow's mostly in Windows and these guides are biased towards Windows users.
+You might have to make platform-specific adjustments that I haven't accounted for.
+If you have Mac-specific suggestions, [make a feature request](https://github.com/stallman-j/LaTekonomer/issues/new?labels=enhancement&template=feature-request---.md).

 1. Copying the <a href="https://www.overleaf.com/read/mpdhvnnjzsxq#7e6598">LaTekonomer Overleaf Template</a>
-   - Do this if the following seem to apply to you:
+   - Do this if any of the following apply to you:
-      * You've never used LaTex before (but want to learn) and have not used GitHub before (and don't feel a need to learn just yet).
+      - You've never used LaTex before (but want to learn) and have not used GitHub before (and don't feel a need to learn just yet).
-      * You use Overleaf but don't keep a local LaTex installation on your computer.
+      - You use Overleaf but don't keep a local LaTex installation on your computer.
     - Installing LaTex locally can be a pain.
 If you're not sure which to do, try the Overleaf route first.
 You can always install LaTex locally later.
     - Once you have an Overleaf project, you can also sync it online with GitHub.
-You can also start with Overleaf and do this later.
+        - You can also start with Overleaf and do this later.
 This is what I recommend if you're new to GitHub.
 Ease your way in first, then start building out your Git skills when the limitations of an online-only repository start to bug you.
 2. Forking the Git Repository (to your local machine)
    - <a href = "https://docs.github.com/en/get-started/start-your-journey/downloading-files-from-github" > Forking </a> means that you copy this LaTekonomer Github repository to your own Github repository with a (hopefully) different name, which you then take as the foundation for your own project.
    - Do this if you: